 What Do You Need To Pack?

-Once you’ve booked your trip and you know where you’re going and how long you’re going to be going for, you need to think about what you need to pack.
-Although it will likely depend on where you’re going and what you’re doing, there are a number of essentials you’ll definitely need.
+Once you’ve booked your trip and know where you’re going and how long you’re going, you need to think about what you need to pack.
+Although it will likely depend on where you’re going and what you’re doing, there are several essentials you’ll need.
 These include:

 |Pack enough clothes for your trip, considering the duration and the availability of laundry facilities during your journey.